John S. Burke Catholic High School

 In May 2008, connecting acres of land to the school were bought by the archdiocese.

-Background
+History

 The school was established in 1899.
 It was originally staffed by the Sisters of Charity and previously called St. John's Academic School, Garr Institute and St. John's High School.

 In 1963, a new building was built at its current location and renamed for John Stephen Burke, a New York City philanthropist.

 General Martin Dempsey, a 1970 graduate of Burke Catholic and former Chairman of the Joint Chiefs of Staff, delivered the commencement address at the class of 2012's graduation held at West Point.

+Addition of Burke Catholic Academy

+In September 8th, 2021, Burke Catholic High School made an addition to their school accommodating middle schoolers, the program being known as Burke Catholic Academy.
+At the school, the younger middle school students have their own wing, but use rooms like art and gymnasium spaces with the high school students.
+They have also started a modified sports program just for the middle school kids.